Step 7: Define play_round function

 • first argument is the number of guesses used

-• second argument is True is the word was guesses, otherwise False
+• second argument is True if the word was guessed, otherwise False

 πŸ’‘ Hint

-• You need a loop to allow the player up to 6 guesses.
+• You need a loop to allow the player up to 6 guesses and track the number of guesses used.

 ℹ️

-• Build the display string one character at a time.
+• Build a display string one character at a time.

 • You may find it helpful to start with an empty display string such as display = "".